The Resort Municipality of Whistler (RMOW) was proud to be the Host Mountain Resort of the Vancouver 2010 Olympic and Paralympic Winter Games.

 In a community of adventure seekers and sports enthusiasts, hosting the Olympics was always part of the dream that inspired the evolution of the community of Whistler and development of the ski area.
 Co-hosting the Games with Vancouver was a once in a lifetime opportunity that surpassed every expression of what it might or could be.

-While those 27 days were a defining moment in our history, the 2010 Winter Games themselves were a catalyst for accelerating the vision and goals identified in the community’s long-term strategic plan – Whistler 2020, creating lasting legacies for generations to come.
+While those 27 days were a defining moment in our history, the 2010 Winter Games themselves were a catalyst for accelerating the vision and goals identified in the community’s long-term strategic plan at the time: Whistler 2020, creating lasting legacies for generations to come.

 The 2010 Winter Games may be over, but the magic and legacies they brought to Whistler will last for generations to come.
 Relive the moments and create your own by taking part in the self-guided 2010 Winter Games Tour.